hryu673/hryu673/README.md

 ## Hey! 👋

 I'm Hannah, and my passions lie in the intersection of **healthcare, data, and AI**.
-I am a third-year at the University of Washington, double-majoring in Statistics and Biochemistry.
+I am a third-year undergradute student at the University of Washington, double-majoring in Statistics and Biochemistry.

 🔭 I’m currently working under Fritzie Arce-McShane, assisting with computational neuroscience research.
 I combine statistical analysis, deep learning, and neurophysiology to address the many unknowns of Alzhemier's and Parkinson's disease.
 For my current project, I am working with a postdoc to analyze spike-spike coherence data, determining how different regions of the brain communicate with one another under normal versus pathological conditions.